-Final Approval of version: All Mantion Above.
+Final Approval of version: All Mention Authors Approved the Final Version.

-of conventional lecture-type training and determined that VR training enhanced a 34% better improvement in practical performance(27). comparison demonstrates that traditional methods are less effective as they do not allow the practical application of experience and provide an assessment of the results.
+of conventional lecture-type training and determined that VR training enhanced a 34% better improvement performance(27). comparison in practical demonstrates that traditional methods are less effective as they do not allow the practical application of experience and provide an assessment of the results.
 The effective use of VR learning is quite an engaging approach which can be explained by reduced distractibility; in a study by Maresky et al. (2019) comparing with traditional approaches, participants using VR showed 33% more attentiveness and interest This added interest could explain the rationale for vastly improved learning results captured by VR training(28).